Trucks lined up at loading docks beside a large warehouse

 Plan delivery and pickup together

-In groupage operations, vehicles often leave the depot with delivery freight and collect pickups during the same day.
-Capacity, sequence, and timing keep changing, so both tasks need one integrated planning model.
+In groupage and general cargo operations, delivery and pickup are rarely dispatched separately in practice.
+Vehicles leave the depot with delivery freight and collect pickups during the day.
+Capacity, stop sequence, and timing keep changing continuously.
+Robust dispatch therefore needs one shared optimization model for both tasks.

 From primary and secondary territories to robust daily dispatch